Emidouni/Emidouni/README.md

-- 👋 Hi, I’m Eya Midouni
+# 👋 Hi, I’m Eya Midouni
+Data Scientist with a background in Reservoir Engineering and Geophysics
 - 💞️ I’m looking to collaborate on projects related to machine learning, computer vision, OCR, and Natural Language Processing.
 - 📫 You can reach me by email at eyamidouni15@gmail.com or via LinkedIn at https://www.linkedin.com/in/eya-midouni-049066221/.